Astrological mid-life crisis, age 37-42

 The astrological mid-life crisis (crisis = danger + opportunity, according to the Chinese) occurs for everyone at around age 37-42.
 It would be more accurate to describe the process as a series of crises.
 The exact timing varies and depends on the individual birth chart, but this is one of those astrological cycles that everyone experiences at roughly the same age.
 The peak of it usually lasts two to three years.
 Important long-term changes (some astrologers now consider an astrological mid-life up to age 50) are common as a result of how the person deals with the challenges that come up.
 As always, and at the risk of stating the obvious, you have a choice as to how you deal with it all.

-At around age 37 or so, Pluto squares natal Pluto – difficult but potentially deep evolutionary change that confronts some of us with internal and external power struggles and buried resentments.
+At around age 37 or so (for the current generation), Pluto squares natal Pluto – difficult but potentially deep evolutionary change that confronts some of us with internal and external power struggles and buried resentments.
 We may go a bit crazy as Pluto takes us on a healing journey, particularly if Pluto or Scorpio are strong in the birth chart.

 Neptune squares its natal position in the chart at around age 41 and this can be very confusing and disorientating.
 Deeply held dreams and ideals can suddenly seem empty or no longer relevant.
 Disappointment and disillusionment is common, and a letting go of old attachments is necessary before the individual can begin to develop a restored sense of faith and philosophy of life.